-What is the UKPT?
+What is the UK Paruresis Trust (UKPT)?

 A UK Charity (reg. no. 1109541) dedicated to helping men and women for whom urinating in the presence or vicinity of other people, is difficult or impossible, and dealing with the problems this brings about.
 This anxiety based condition used to be listed under the category of Social Phobia, but it is now preferred to refer to paruresis as a Social Anxiety Disorder.
 The condition is also known by a number of other names including "avoidant paruresis", "shy bladder syndrome", "stage fright" and "pee shyness".
 It is sometimes grouped along with other conditions under the term "toilet phobia".